We’ve just updated the cache system on our servers to help our web design clients’ take advantage of some of the fastest load times available.

 Standard Caching Headers For Better Browser And CDN Caching

-With the NGINX Direct Delivery we started serving standard caching headers for static files.
-This optimizes the way your site is using the browser caching and CDN caching.
-In our previous Static Cache setup you had to use the SG Optimizer WordPress plugin or number of .htaccess rules in order to properly configure browser cache.
-Now this is all set for you and you don’t need to do anything.
+With the NGINX Direct Delivery, we started serving standard caching headers for static files.
+This optimizes the way your site is using browser caching and CDN caching.
+In our previous Static Cache setup, you had to use the SG Optimizer WordPress plugin or a number of .htaccess rules in order to properly configure the browser cache.
+Now, this is all set for you and you don’t need to do anything.
 We’ve configured the periods for which browsers will cache static content by the official Google guidelines and we communicate them with the headers.
 With the Static Cache, CDN servers sometimes failed to detect that a static resource is modified.
 Now, since we provide all the necessary standard headers, you don’t need to do any additional configuration for your CDN – it will properly get static resources and their modified dates and flush cache when needed.

 Using Server Memory More Efficiently